hydpy-dev/hydpy/hydpy/sphinx/development.rst

                        'defined so far.
 Hence it is not possible to...'
                        % (parameter.name, objecttools.devicename(parameter)))

-(The function :func:`~hydpy.framework.objecttools.devicename` tries to determine the name of the :class:`~hydpy.framework.devicetools.Node` or :class:`~hydpy.framework.devicetools.Element` instance (indirectly) containing the given object, which is in many cases the most relevant information for identifying the error source.)
+(The function :func:`~hydpy.core.objecttools.devicename` tries to determine the name of the :class:`~hydpy.core.devicetools.Node` or :class:`~hydpy.core.devicetools.Element` instance (indirectly) containing the given object, which is in many cases the most relevant information for identifying the error source.)

 Use the following code block as a starting point to augment e.g.